About the Sleepy Hollow Charitable Foundation

 SHCF was incorporated in California in November 2012, and received tax-deductible charitable status from the U.S. IRS on March 13, 2013.
 Its directors are Sleepy Hollow residents, some of whom are also directors of the SHHA.
-Current directors are Spencer Adams, Luke Argilla, Jan Blackford, Lorraine Ferrarese, John Grubb, Scott Hintergardt, Bradley Johnson, Pete Mayer, Ryan Nail, and Shaun Westfall.
+Current directors are Spencer Adams, Luke Argilla, Jan Blackford President, Kai Broms, Lorraine Ferrarese Treasurer, Bradley Johnson, Pete Mayer, and Ryan Nail Vice President.

 - SHCF operates the facilities at 1317 Butterfield Road via a 30-year lease from the SHHA, is the borrower of the debt to build the new center, contracts to build the center, and receives all payments of rents, leases, and use agreements.
 It will operate the building as landlord and for its charitable purposes, including fire safety, senior activities, fitness, and education.

 - SHHA owns the land at 1317 Butterfield Road, and has leased to the SHCF the right and responsibility to build and operate the new center for 30 years.
 At the end of the lease, ownership of all facilities at 1317 Butterfield Road reverts to the SHHA.
 SHHA guarantees the debts of the SHCF and leases from the SHCF space and use to carry out all missions of the SHHA for the Sleepy Hollow community, including the family swim program.